 Our experts address a variety of community-specific health issues for immigrants and minorities throughout New York City.

-Eliminating Language & Cultural Barriers to Care
+Eliminating Language and Cultural Barriers to Care

 We provide medical interpretation training for bilingual people and offer courses in cultural responsiveness for healthcare providers.